Northern-Lighthouse/stripeReferralCodes/README.md

 ## Learn More

-You can learn more by watching my tutorial series at [Business Prompt Engineer](https://www.youtube.com/@businessPromptEngineer).
+You can learn more by watching my tutorial series at [Dock Frog](https://www.youtube.com/@dockFrog).